 Diocesan workers are required to maintain a neutral or non-judgmental position as to the allegations being investigated and the people involved.
 It is unacceptable to publicly undermine or refute the integrity of the investigative process.

 Diocesan workers are responsible for raising any concerns they have for the integrity of an inquiry in a timely manner.
 Employees should advise their managers.
 Parishioners should talk to the parish leadership.

 If the diocesan worker believes their manager or local leadership is compromised, they should contact the Office of Safeguarding:

 P: 02 4979 1390

-If the diocesan worker is aware they may have an actual or perceived conflict of interest in relation to an investigation, they must, as a matter of priority, advise their local leaders or the Office of Safeguarding.
+If the diocesan worker is aware they may have an actual or perceived conflict of interest in relation to an administrative inquiry, they must, as a matter of priority, advise their local leaders or the Office of Safeguarding.
 A diocesan worker failing to report a known conflict of interest is deemed a serious breach of professional standards.

-Diocesan workers are required to secure (protect from loss) any records or other evidence that may be relevant to the investigation and bring those records and other evidence to the attention of their supervisor or the Office of Safeguarding, at the earliest opportunity.
+Diocesan workers are required to secure (protect from loss) any records or other evidence that may be relevant to the inquiry and bring those records and other evidence to the attention of their supervisor or the Office of Safeguarding, at the earliest opportunity.

 Except in special circumstances, diocesan workers are obliged to provide any evidence they have or know about (forensic, written or oral) to the investigator.
-The diocesan worker is obliged to be a truthful witness who volunteers all information relevant to the investigation.
+The diocesan worker is obliged to be a truthful witness who volunteers all information relevant to the inquiry.
 Failure to do so is considered a serious breach of professional standards, which may result in disciplinary action being taken.